danwilkins/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Post-Process.md

         //NOTE: As of 12.x beta, for new custom post processes to be compatible with Dynamic resolution, please use:
         //uint2 positionSS = input.texcoord * _PostProcessScreenSize.xy;
-        // This position must be used ultimately for depth / normal and color.
+        // This position must be used ultimately for color / normal and velocity.
 If not, your custom post process won't work when dynamic resolution / DLSS is enabled.

         float3 outColor = LOAD_TEXTURE2D_X(_InputTexture, positionSS).xyz;